 If you have had a fear, habit or limiting belief for some time, you have developed many ways to keep the problem in place and have imagined many reasons for why you are “broken.”
 If you have more ways of keeping the problem than your hypnotherapist has of fixing the problem, he or she cannot succeed.

 In order to help you overcome the problem, we have been trained in a wide array of tools that deal with limiting beliefs, which we deploy as needed.
 A results-based hypnotherapist remains highly flexible and responsive during a session, while keeping an eye on the final goal, the same way that an NHL player skates an elaborate path around opposing players before finally shooting the puck into the net.

 Insight into your problems leads to elegant change

 Repeating the same suggestions over a number of sessions is a poor substitute for skill.
 Using repetition to overcome a problem is like using a battering ram to break open a door for which a key can be found.

-When a hypnotherapist is able to uncover relevant subconscious information, he or she can “find the key” and produce elegant change—that is, results obtained without repetition, unnecessary steps, or suggestions that elicit resistance from the client.
+When a hypnotherapist deep insights about you and your situation, he or she can produce elegant change—that is, results obtained without repetition, unnecessary steps, or suggestions that elicit resistance from the client.
 The results-based hypnotherapist strives for elegant change in every session.

-Only hypnotherapists trained by Luke Chao and who are working at the Morpheus Clinic for Hypnosis have the in-depth training and monitoring necessary to ensure that they adhere to these seven principles of results-based hypnosis.
+Only hypnotherapists trained by Luke Chao and who are working at The Morpheus Clinic for Hypnosis have the training and monitoring necessary to ensure that they adhere to these seven principles of results-based hypnosis.